SOLÈS — Redefining

 Co-Founder & Chief Strategy Officer — Sep – Dec 2025 — Gabelli School of Business

 Ablean was a venture I co-founded and served as Chief Strategy Officer for during The Ground Floor, Fordham's Gabelli School startup course.
 The premise was simple: NYC has 65 million annual visitors and a genuinely broken public restroom infrastructure.
 Ablean's solution was to stop trying to build new facilities and instead unlock the ones that already exist inside cafes and small businesses through a membership app.
-This was my idea.
-I brought it to the team after we started from scratch looking for an everyday problem worth solving.
+This was my idea, brought to the team after we started from scratch looking for an everyday problem worth solving.

 "We weren't building new infrastructure.
 We were organizing existing infrastructure into something that actually works."

-$1 single-use / $3 weekly / $5 monthly.
+$1/$3/$5 tiers.
 At 0.5% adoption of Manhattan's 1.6M residents and 65M annual visitors, Year 1 projects over $1.13M.

 Locator apps show restrooms.
 Ablean guarantees them.
 Smart restroom companies require costly construction.
 Ablean uses existing infrastructure.

 No new construction eliminates 84,000+ kg CO2e per restroom build.
-10% of annual profit donated to global sanitation projects.
+10% of profit donated to global sanitation projects.

 The financial model projected $1.13M in Year 1 revenue at 0.5% adoption.
 Break-even projected between Month 9 and Month 10 with a 30% monthly user growth rate and 40-location starting network.
 All figures are projections from our business plan model.
-This project forced me to think through the full stack of a go-to-market strategy: customer definition, pricing for multiple behaviors, channel strategy, and a business model that serves both users and partners simultaneously.

 - → The best business ideas solve something people encounter every day but have accepted as unsolvable.
-The restroom problem is so normalized that most people don't think of it as a business opportunity.
-That's exactly why it was one.

 - → Pricing for multiple user types is harder than it looks.
 A tourist paying $1 and a commuter paying $5 per month need to feel equally well-served.